 Over the last 65 years the services CRC provides have evolved and changed with many special projects being developed to address specific needs of our client base.

 The acronym CRC has been kept but the organisation no longer calls itself the “Civil Rehabilitation Committee”.
-This change occurred as it was felt to be insensitive to refer to inmates as needing “civil rehabilitation”.
-Today the organisation is called the Community Restorative Centre Inc. (CRC).
+This change occurred because we thought referring to inmates as needing “civil rehabilitation” to be insensitive.
+Today the organisation is called the Community Restorative Centre.

 In an obituary to Frank Hayes in 2000 Tony Vinson wrote “prisoners and their problems do not fall from the sky.
 They come from families, they live in neighbourhoods and they belong to communities”.
 Vinson listed the establishment of CRC as one of Hayes many achievements as it helped link prisoners back into the community.
 Over the years CRC has provided a vital service to inmates and their families and friends and grown and expanded since its formation in 1951.